-- Negotiations on an EU-Iran trade agreements and acceptance of Iran into the World Trade Organization. - Easing of U.S. sanctions to permit sales to Iran of commercial aircraft or aircraft parts. - Sale to Iran of a light-water nuclear reactor and guarantees of nuclear fuel, and possible sales of light-water research reactors for medicine and agriculture applications. - An "energy partnership" between Iran and the EU, including help for Iran to modernize its oil and gas sector and to build export pipelines. - Support for a regional security forum for the Persian Gulf, and support for the objective of a WMD free zone for the Middle East. - The possibility of eventually allowing Iran to resume uranium enrichment if it complies with all outstanding IAEA requirements and can prove that its nuclear program is purely for peaceful purposes.
+- Negotiations on an EU-Iran trade agreements and acceptance of Iran into the World Trade Organization. - Easing of U.S. sanctions to permit sales to Iran of commercial aircraft or aircraft parts. - Sale to Iran of a light-water nuclear reactor and guarantees of nuclear fuel (including a five year buffer stock of fuel), and possible sales of light-water research reactors for medicine and agriculture applications. - An "energy partnership" between Iran and the EU, including help for Iran to modernize its oil and gas sector and to build export pipelines. - Support for a regional security forum for the Persian Gulf, and support for the objective of a WMD free zone for the Middle East. - The possibility of eventually allowing Iran to resume uranium enrichment if it complies with all outstanding IAEA requirements and can prove that its nuclear program is purely for peaceful purposes.